ernie55ernie/Anomaly-Firewall-Rule-Detection-And-Resolution/README.md

 1. Disjoint: at least one criterion in the rules has completely disjoint values
 2. Exactly Matching: every criterion in the rules match exactly
-3. Inclusivly Matching: a rule and the other rule have at least one criterion which is a subset of one another and for the rest of the attribute one is equal to the other
+3. Inclusively Matching: a rule and the other rule have at least one criterion which is a subset of one another and for the rest of the attribute one is equal to the other
-4. Correlated: two rules are not disjoint and not inclusivly matching to one another
+4. Correlated: two rules are not disjoint and not inclusively matching to one another

 ## Possible Anomalies Between Two Rules